A limit theorem for the last exit time over a moving nonlinear boundary for a Gaussian process: Introduction

 In \cite{Deb} the asymptotic behaviour of the distance between the ruin time and the ultimate recovery time when $u$ goes to infinity and $Y(t)$ has stationary increments is studied.

 In \cite{Hash} the Paris ruin time $\inf \{t: \forall \delta \in [0, \Delta]\; R(t-\delta)\leq0\}$ for a fixed $\Delta$ is considered.

-On the other hand, in \cite{Sal} the ruin time and the recovery time for any smooth trend are stuied for the standard Brownian motion $Y(t)$.
+On the other hand, in \cite{Sal} the ruin time and the recovery time for any smooth trend are studied for the standard Brownian motion $Y(t)$.

 In those settings, however, as a rule, one considers processes with stationary increments and a fixed trend, see also \cite{Hus,ParRab}.
-In this work we consider the ultimate recovery time for the stationary process without starting balance and small ratio of trend to volatility.
-The process $Y(t)$ is stationary with covariance function of Hölder type at 0 and decreasing at infinity faster than $1/\ln t$.
-Moreover, the class of trends is quite wide, covering, among others, the cases $a t^\beta$ and $a \exp\{t^q\}$.
+In this work we consider the ultimate recovery time for a stationary process without starting balance and small ratio of trend to volatility.
+The covariance function of the process is of Hölder type at 0 and decreasing at infinity faster than $1/\ln t$.
+Moreover, the class of trends is quite wide, covering, among others, the cases $\eps t^\beta$ and $\eps \exp\{t^q\}$.

-\subsection{Main result}
+\section{Main result}